Bazthal/MP3PlayerV2/README.md

 ### Drag and Drop Support
 - Drop folders or files directly onto the playlist section:
   - Supports dropping your entire music collection in one go
-  - Works with both individial files and nested folder structures
+  - Works with both individual files and nested folder structures
 - Recursively scans all dropped folders for supported audio formats
   - Uses the same file type filters as the Open File Dialog
-- Playlist files are loaded automaticly
+- Playlist files are loaded automatically
-  - Supported formats are parsed and added automaticaly
+  - Supported formats are parsed and added automatically
   - Note: When adding files alongside a playlist drop the playlist separately first to avoid clearing existing items.

 ### WebSocket Remote Control